-basic service set (BSS) color: [BSS color] An identifier for a BSS or for a set of BSSs belonging to a multiple basic service set identifier (BSSID) set or a co-hosted BSSID set.
+basic service set color (BSS color): An identifier for a basic service set (BSS) or for a set of BSSs belonging to a multiple basic service set identifier (BSSID) set or a co-hosted BSSID set.

-basic service set (BSS) identifier: [BSSID] An identifier for a BSS.
+basic service set identifier (BSS identifier): An identifier for a basic service set (BSS).

-basic space-time block coding (STBC) modulation and coding scheme (MCS): [basic STBC MCS] An MCS value and STBC encoder specification used in the transmission of STBC-encoded Control frames and STBC-encoded group addressed frames.
+basic space-time block coding (STBC) modulation and coding scheme (MCS): An MCS value and STBC encoder specification used in the transmission of STBC-encoded Control frames and STBC-encoded group addressed frames.

-broadcast resource unit (RU): [broadcast RU] A resource unit in a high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) transmitted by an access point (AP) that is intended for either unassociated STAs or more than one associated STA in the basic service set (BSS) or in any of the other BSSs in the multiple BSSID set to which the AP’s BSS belongs.
+broadcast resource unit (broadcast RU): A resource unit in a high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) transmitted by an access point (AP) that is intended for either unassociated STAs or more than one associated STA in the basic service set (BSS) or in any of the other BSSs in the multiple BSSID set to which the AP’s BSS belongs.

-broadcast target wake time (TWT): [broadcast TWT] A specific time or set of times broadcast by an access point (AP) to multiple non-AP stations (STAs) at which the non-AP STAs are expected to be awake in order to exchange frames with the AP.
+broadcast target wake time (broadcast TWT): A specific time or set of times broadcast by an access point (AP) to multiple non-AP stations (STAs) at which the non-AP STAs are expected to be awake in order to exchange frames with the AP.

-broadcast wake-up radio (WUR) wake-up frame: [broadcast WUR wake-up frame] A WUR Wake-up frame with the ID field set to transmitter identifier (ID) or nontransmitter ID.
+broadcast wake-up radio (WUR) wake-up frame (broadcast WUR wake-up frame): A WUR Wake-up frame with the ID field set to transmitter identifier (ID) or nontransmitter ID.

-bufferable medium access control (MAC) management protocol data unit (MMPDU): [bufferable MMPDU] An MMPDU that is eligible to be queued for delivery using a power saving mechanism.
+bufferable medium access control management protocol data unit (bufferable MMPDU): A medium access control (MAC) management protocol data unit (MMPDU) that is eligible to be queued for delivery using a power saving mechanism.

-centralized authentication controlled (CAC) station (STA): [CAC STA] A sub 1 GHz (S1G) non-access
+centralized authentication controlled station (CAC STA): A sub 1 GHz (S1G) non-access

 point (non-AP) STA that supports a CAC access point (AP) to alleviate wireless medium contention when a large number of STAs are trying to, or are expected to, reconnect to the AP at about the same time.

-centralized authentication controller (CAC) access point (AP): [CAC AP] A sub 1 GHz (S1G) AP that is able to alleviate wireless medium contention when a large number of stations (STAs) are trying to, or are expected to, reconnect to the AP at about the same time.
+centralized authentication controller access point (CAC AP): A sub 1 GHz (S1G) AP that is able to alleviate wireless medium contention when a large number of stations (STAs) are trying to, or are expected to, reconnect to the AP at about the same time.

-channel-usage-aiding basic service set (BSS): [channel-usage-aiding BSS] An infrastructure BSS whose AP performs channel coordination with at least one other non-co-hosted AP that has an overlapping BSS service area (BSA).
+channel-usage-aiding basic service set (channel-usage-aiding BSS): An infrastructure basic service set (BSS) whose AP performs channel coordination with at least one other non-co-hosted AP that has an overlapping BSS service area (BSA).

-channel-usage-aidable basic service set (BSS): [channel-usage-aidable BSS] A BSS that is not a channelusage-aiding BSS.
+channel-usage-aidable basic service set (channel-usage-aidable BSS): A basic service set (BSS) that is not a channelusage-aiding BSS.

-China directional multi-gigabit (CDMG) physical layer (PHY) protocol data unit (PPDU): [CDMG

-PPDU] A Clause 24 (China directional multi-gigabit (CDMG) PHY specification) PPDU.
+China directional multi-gigabit physical layer protocol data unit (CDMG PPDU): A Clause 24 (China directional multi-gigabit (CDMG) PHY specification) physical layer (PHY) protocol data unit (PPDU).

-China millimeter-wave multi-gigabit (CMMG) basic service set (BSS): [CMMG BSS] A BSS in which directional multi-gigabit (DMG) Beacon frames are transmitted by CMMG stations (STAs).
+China millimeter-wave multi-gigabit basic service set (CMMG BSS): A basic service set (BSS) in which directional multi-gigabit (DMG) Beacon frames are transmitted by CMMG stations (STAs).

-China millimeter-wave multi-gigabit (CMMG) beamformee: [CMMG beamformee] A CMMG station (STA) that receives a CMMG physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports the CMMG transmit beamforming feedback mechanism as described in 10.32 (CMMG beamforming).
+China millimeter-wave multi-gigabit beamformee (CMMG beamformee): A china millimeter-wave multi-gigabit (CMMG) station (STA) that receives a CMMG physical layer (PHY) protocol data unit (PPDU) that was transmitted using a beamforming steering matrix and that supports the CMMG transmit beamforming feedback mechanism as described in 10.32 (CMMG beamforming).

-China millimeter-wave multi-gigabit (CMMG) beamformer: [CMMG beamformer] A CMMG station (STA) that transmits a CMMG physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.
+China millimeter-wave multi-gigabit beamformer (CMMG beamformer): A china millimeter-wave multi-gigabit (CMMG) station (STA) that transmits a CMMG physical layer (PHY) protocol data unit (PPDU) using a beamforming steering matrix.

-China millimeter-wave multi-gigabit (CMMG) duplicate physical layer (PHY) protocol data unit (PPDU) format: [CMMG duplicate PPDU] A PPDU format that duplicates the transmission of a 540 MHz signal over two 540 MHz frequency segments.
+China millimeter-wave multi-gigabit duplicate physical layer protocol data unit format (CMMG duplicate PPDU): A physical layer (PHY) protocol data unit (PPDU) format that duplicates the transmission of a 540 MHz signal over two 540 MHz frequency segments.